youngd24/ThinClient/Wyse/7000/README.md

 I'm speaking here on the 7010 I have my hands on but from what I have read it shares the same storage options as the 7020.

 There is an onboard 2.5" SATA MLC flash chip, the original ones were made by Apacer and come in various sizes from 8 to 64GB.
 A laptop 2.5" SSD will NOT fit inside without major modifications.
 I would leave that alone and just buy a used one off eBay if need be.
 For most embedded/dedicated type operations, such as Home Assistant, 64GB, or even 32GB, is adequate.
+I'm writing this right now on the 7010 with a 32GB MLC flash chip running Ubuntu.

+In addition to the onboard MLC connector there is an additional SATA II data port that can be used for additional storage.
+It's not a standard SATA connector, thanks Dell, the power connector is elsewhere on the board.
+That power connector is a Micro JST (MJST) 1.5mm 4-pin one so a custom cable will be needed to connect to the SATA drive.
+I just ordered one from Aliexpress to see how it can be made, hopefully I'll remember to update this after I figure that out.

+The additional disk had a storage caddy available for it from Dell but I have not been able to track down that part number.
+There is however a 3D printable STL file on the Internet that I hope to try out and see if it fits or can be modded to fit.
+It says it's for an Optiplex so I'm not all that hopeful but images I have seen of the Wyse caddy don't look all that different.
+The STL file is here: https://www.stlfinder.com/model/dell-optiplex-hhd-hard-drive-caddy-s579m5EN/2291325/ if you want to check it out.

 ## Networking